- Duration:

 Day 11.
 Chingaza National Natural Park for Spectacled Bear and high-elevation bird species

-Today we will explore the Chingaza National Natural Park and adjacent areas to enjoy high-elevation species and look for the elusive Spectacled Bear.
+Today we will explore the Chingaza National Natural Park and adjacent areas to enjoy high-elevation species and search for the elusive Spectacled Bear.
 The mountains of this national park have become a reliable place to look for this most-wanted animal, which is the only bear species native to South America.
+We hope to encounter several Andean bird species restricted to the páramo and treeline including the endemic Green-bearded Helmetcrest.

 We will have a full day to explore the Andes above Bogotá looking for targets such as Bronze-tailed Thornbill, Pale-bellied Tapaculo, Golden-crowned Tanager, Rufous-browed Conebill, Tawny Antpitta, Agile Tit-Tyrant, Buff-breasted Mountain Tanager, Black-chested Mountain Tanager, Black-headed Hemispingus, Black-billed Mountain Toucan, Ochre-breasted Brushfinch, and Yellow-bellied Chat-Tyrant.
-There is also a low possibility of Tawny-breasted Tinamou.
-We will also check the area adjacent to Nuevo Mundo for the endemic Flame-winged Parakeet and we will have a chance for the Muisca Antpitta and with luck, Andean Potoo at a daytime roost The hummingbird feeders should provide birds such as Blue-throated Starfrontlet, Glowing Puffleg, Sword-billed Hummingbird, Tyrian Metaltail, Longuemare’s Sunangel, Great Sapphirewing, Buff-tailed Coronet, and White-bellied Woodstar.
+There is also a small chance of Tawny-breasted Tinamou.
+We will also check the area adjacent to Nuevo Mundo for the endemic Flame-winged Parakeet and we will have a chance for the Muisca Antpitta, and with luck, Andean Potoo at a daytime roost.
+The hummingbird feeders should provide birds such as Blue-throated Starfrontlet, Glowing Puffleg, Sword-billed Hummingbird, Tyrian Metaltail, Longuemare’s Sunangel, Great Sapphirewing, Buff-tailed Coronet, and White-bellied Woodstar.

 Later we will visit the Guasca wetland where we will look for the endemic Bogota Rail, as well as Silvery-throated Spinetail, Noble Snipe, Eastern Meadowlark, Grey-browed Brushfinch, and Yellow-hooded Blackbird.